ManindraDeMel/RickRoll-USB-Rubber-Ducky/README.md

-# RickRoll USB Rubber DUcky
+# RickRoll USB Rubber Ducky
  redirects your target to the rick and roll video on youtube, this happens every startup